Energy in Fourth Order Gravity: Conservation principles and fourth order energy

 exists and is finite.
 Since $M$ is Euclidean at infinity, we can take advantage that the ends are diffeomorphic to the exterior of a ball in $\mathbb{R}^n$ and integrate over sequences of spheres the boundary terms, thus using some abuse in notation, we get that

 \end{proof}

-\begin{remark} Notice that, following the above arguments, we see that $\mathcal{Q}$ ($*_{\hat{g}}\mathcal{Q}$) is defined up to a co-exact (exact) form.
-Nevertheless, notice that this \textit{indeterminacy} concerning the $(n-2)$-form $*\mathcal{Q}$ does not affect the conserved quantities (\ref{Charge.1}), since the addition of an exact form to $*\mathcal{Q}$ (after pull-back to the boundary) will not produce any contribution when integrated over the compact boundary $\partial K_r$. \end{remark}
+\begin{remark} \begin{itemize} \item In the following we will drop the dependency in $\hat{\bar{g}}$, $\xi$ and $h$ when recalling it is not necessary, in order to lighten notations. \item Notice that, following the above arguments, we see that $\mathcal{Q}$ ($*_{\hat{g}}\mathcal{Q}$) is defined up to a co-exact (exact) form.
+Nevertheless, notice that this \textit{indeterminacy} concerning the $(n-2)$-form $*\mathcal{Q}$ does not affect the conserved quantities (\ref{Charge.1}), since the addition of an exact form to $*\mathcal{Q}$ (after pull-back to the boundary) will not produce any contribution when integrated over the compact boundary $\partial K_r$. \end{itemize} \end{remark}

 \begin{coro} Under the same assumptions as in Proposition \ref{ADMenergy.1}, we can rewrite (\ref{Energychage}) as

 \end{coro} \begin{proof} Picking some oriented coordinate system, notice that\footnote{The completely antisymmetric symbols ${\mu_{\hat{\bar{g}}}}_{\alpha_0\cdots\alpha_{n}}$ are defined by the relation $dV_{\hat{\bar{g}}}={\mu_{\hat{\bar{g}}}}_{\alpha_0\cdots\alpha_{n}}\vartheta^{\alpha_0}\wedge\cdots\wedge\vartheta^{\alpha_n}$ for some positively oriented co-frame $\{\vartheta^{\alpha_0},\cdots,\vartheta^{\alpha_n} \}$.}